digital-archives/HISTGA1011/slides/web.md

 ---

-# Question
+## Question

-## What’s missing when email records are preserved only as printed copies, and why did the court find that approach insufficient under federal records laws?
+# What’s missing when email records are preserved only as printed copies?

 <!--presenter notes